 5. A Co-Host Agreement

-Before starting, establish a comprehensive co-hosting agreement with the primary host.
+Before starting, establish a comprehensive co-hosting agreement with the primary host and make sure both parties sign it to formalize the partnership.
 This document outlines your responsibilities, compensation, and expectations, ensuring a smooth partnership.
+Consider hiring a lawyer to draft or review the agreement for legal protection, as this can help address specific needs and avoid future disputes.
+The agreement should include details about liability, safety responsibilities, a termination clause, and a dispute resolution process.
 For more on crafting this, check out this article on Airbnb co-host contracts.

 Success as a co-host hinges on a blend of practical and interpersonal skills.
 Here’s what to focus on: